 Auburn is a larger medium-sized city located in the state of Washington.
 With a population of 77,006 people and 19 constituent neighborhoods, Auburn is the 14th largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Auburn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Auburn is a city of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Auburn who work in office and administrative support (15.96%), sales jobs (10.90%) and management occupations (7.48%).
+Unlike some cities, Auburn isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Auburn are a mix of both white- and blue-collar jobs.
+Overall, Auburn is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Auburn who work in office and administrative support (15.96%), sales jobs (10.90%), and management occupations (7.48%).

 Also of interest is that Auburn has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Auburn are slightly better educated than the national average of 21.84% for all cities and towns, with 22.45% of adults in Auburn having a bachelor's degree or advanced degree.
+The education level of Auburn citizens is a little higher than the average for US cities and towns: 22.45% of adults in Auburn have at least a bachelor's degree.